Revisiting implicit variables in mathematical optimization: simplified modeling and a numerical evidence: Notation and preliminaries

-To start, we aim to clarify how tangent and normal cone to the domain of a set-valued mapping can be computed or, at least, estimated in terms of its graphical derivative and coderivatives.
+To start, we aim to clarify how tangent and normal cones to the domain of a set-valued mapping can be computed or, at least, estimated in terms of its graphical derivative and coderivatives.
+This result is taken from \cite[Theorem~3.1]{BenkoMehlitz2022}.

 \begin{lemma} Let $K\colon\R^n\tto\R^m$ be a set-valued mapping with a closed graph, and fix $\bar z\in\dom K$ where $K$ is inner semicompact w.r.t.\ $\dom K$.
 Then the following assertions hold. \begin{enumerate} \item We always have